 The whole point of a mobile coop is, well, mobility!
 This feature should be effortless, not a workout.
 Check for sturdy, appropriately sized wheels that can handle your specific terrain, whether it's bumpy grass or a smooth lawn.
 Well-placed handles are also essential for giving you the leverage you need to pull or push the coop without straining your back.
 The best designs make relocation a simple, one-person job.
 After all, you’ll be moving it regularly to give your flock fresh ground to forage.

-Essential Predator Protection
+Don't Skimp on Predator Protection

 Keeping your flock safe is priority number one.
 A good mobile coop should be a mini fortress.
 This means no gaps or weak points where a raccoon’s paw or a snake could slip through.
 Look for strong wire mesh—specifically hardware cloth with small openings—on all windows and vents, not flimsy chicken wire.
 The doors and nesting box lids should have secure, predator-proof latches that can’t be easily flipped open.
 Some designs even incorporate features like electric fencing to offer an extra layer of security and peace of mind.